Dr. Krista Nabar, Executive Director (she/her)

 Meagan’s specializations include but are not limited to:

 Meagan views therapy as a collaborative process, and welcomes feedback and working together in each session, to ensure the process is beneficial.
 Meagan’s approach to therapy is Adlerian, which is based on the premise that people are social beings to be looked at in the context of their environment.
 She also believes that family systems play an important role in the client’s life, and in relationships.
 Meagan believes in working together to help understand and improve life, within the social context in which the client lives.
 She uses a variety of strategies, which may include processing of thoughts and feelings, role play, examining family history and patterns, and homework where appropriate.
 Meagan believes that all individuals have within themselves the capacity for growth, through understanding their relationships and working on themselves as a whole.
 Meagan is continuously training and learning more to improve the therapeutic process.
 Meagan’s interests include sexual issues between partners, finding ways to talk about sex in relationships, feeling more comfortable dealing with sexual issues, infertility, affairs within relationships, and communication regarding a variety of sexual issues, among many others.

-Nate’s specializations include but are not limited to:
+Jessica’s specializations include but are not limited to: